 The Company has a credit facility agreement with BMO to borrow Canadian and U.S. funds by means of an operating line of credit to a maximum of \$3,000,000 Canadian dollars.
 The available operating line of credit balance is calculated based on the Company's available accounts receivable and inventory balances.
-The operating line of credit bears interest at 0.78% above the bank's commercial prime lending rate (April 30, 2022 - 3.98%, in aggregate).
+The operating line of credit bears interest at 0.78% above the bank's commercial prime lending rate (October 31, 2022 - 6.73%, in aggregate).

-Security is provided by way of a general security agreement with a second charge over all assets of the APL Group with priority over accounts receivable and inventories, general assignment of book debts, Section 427 of the Bank Act security over inventory with priority over finished and processed goods, and personal guarantee not to exceed \$3,000,000 from a certain shareholder, an officer and a director of the Company.
+Security is provided by way of a general security agreement with a second charge over all assets of the APL Group with priority over accounts receivable and inventories, general assignment of book debts, Section 427 of the Bank Act security over inventory with priority over finished and processed goods, and personal guarantees not to exceed \$3,000,000 in aggregate, from a certain shareholder, an officer and a director of the Company.

-Interest expense of \$15,196 (2021 - \$Nil) is included in finance costs in the statement of loss related to this facility.
+Interest expense of \$49,412 (2021 - \$Nil) is included in finance costs in the statement of income (loss) related to this facility.